 - 1. Call to Order - 2.
 Roll Call of Members - 3.
-Requests for Additions or Modifications to the Agenda\ - 4.
+Requests for Additions or Modifications to the Agenda - 4.
 Declaration of Conflict-Of-Interest Statements - 5.
 Approval of Minutes - 6.
 Planning and Economic Development Update - a.
-Director of Planning and Economic Development August Monthly Report - 7.
-Citizen Time\(Public Speaking Guidelines are to be followed) - 8.
-Public Hearing\ for the following: - a.
-15.2-2232 Hearing for CUP 1-23 Conditional Use Permit for Oral Oaks Solar, to construct and operate a twelve-megawatt (12 MW), utility-scale solar array located on tax parcel 058-0A-0-29, which has road frontage on Oral Oaks Road and surrounds 5844 Oral Oaks Road, Kenbridge, VA 23944 on three (3) sides.
-The parcel consists of 128.239 acres in an A-1 (Agricultural) zone.
-The 15.2-2232 process is required by the Code of Virginia prior to any request for a zoning amendment regarding specified projects to be considered.
-The process determines if the request is in compliance with the Lunenburg-Kenbridge-Victoria Comprehensive Plan. - 9.
-Other Business - a.
-Discussion on the Solar Facility Study (examining potential Comp Plan, Zoning Ordinance, and/or Solar Facility Ordinance Amendments) - 10.
+Director of Planning and Economic Development January and February Monthly Reports - 7.
+Citizen Time(Public Speaking Guidelines are to be followed) - 8.
+Public Hearing for the following: - a.
+CUP 4-23 Conditional Use Permit for Jason and Ella Moses, to construct and operate a Retail Store and Shop as well as Uses and Structures Accessory to Permitted Conditional Uses (livestock auction, flea market, and store selling baked goods/food items) on tax parcels 033A9-05-0-7, 033A9-03-0-2A, 033A9-05-0-8, and 033A9-05-0-9, 368 K-V Road, Victoria, VA 23974, consisting of 3.528-acres in an A-1 (Agricultural) zone. - b.
+CUP 1-24 Conditional Use Permit for Virginia Shed Company, LLC., to operate a Retail Store and Shop (sale of portable storage sheds and metal carports) on tax parcel 007-0A-0-2, 134 Patrick Henry Highway, Keysville, VA 23947, consisting of 5.166-acres in an A-1 (Agricultural) zone. - c.
+CUP 1-23 Conditional Use Permit for Oral Oaks Solar, to construct and operate a twelve-megawatt (12 MW), utility-scale solar array located on tax parcel 058-0A-0-29, which has road frontage on Oral Oaks Road and surrounds 5844 Oral Oaks Road, Kenbridge, VA 23944 on three (3) sides.
+The parcel consists of 128.239 acres in an A-1 (Agricultural) zone. - 9.
+Other Business - 10.
 Attorney Update-if needed - 11.
 Announcement of the Next Meeting Date - a.
-October 5, 2023, at 7:00 p.m. (time may change to 6:00 p.m. depending on the agenda) - 12.
-Adjournment - 3\ To the extent necessary to consider items requiring Commission action, the order of the agenda for a regular Commission meeting shall be as followed, unless by majority vote and the Commission shall confine discussions to matters contained on the agenda.
-The Chairman may allow any agenda items to be called out of sequence. - 7\Any member(s) of the public may speak on any item not on the current agenda under the Public speaking guidelines found in item 9\\.
+April 4, 2024, at 7:00 p.m. (time may change to 6:00 p.m. depending on the agenda) - 12.
+Adjournment - 3 To the extent necessary to consider items requiring Commission action, the order of the agenda for a regular Commission meeting shall be as followed, unless by majority vote and the Commission shall confine discussions to matters contained on the agenda.
+The Chairman may allow any agenda items to be called out of sequence.

+7Any member(s) of the public may speak on any item not on the current agenda under the Public speaking guidelines found in item 8.
 At the beginning of the comments by a citizen, additional time may be requested by the speaker.
-The Chairman shall decide on the amount of time to be provided. - 8\Any member(s) of the public addressing the Planning Commission shall approach the lectern, give his or her name and address in an audible tone of voice for the record, and address the Commission as a body rather than speak to any member.
-Unless further time is granted by the Commission, any member of the public shall address the Commission for a maximum of five (5) minutes, regardless of the number of issues he or she desires to discuss.
-The proponent of any application, petition, or plan that is the subject of the public hearing shall be allowed to address the Commission for a maximum of fifteen (15) minutes.
+The Chairman shall decide on the amount of time to be provided.